microsoft/autogen/README.md

 hyperparameter optimization](https://microsoft.github.io/FLAML/docs/Use-Cases/Tune-User-Defined-Function/#hyperparameter-optimization-algorithm)
 and learner selection method invented by Microsoft Research.

-FLAML has a .NET implementation as well from [ML.NET Model Builder](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet/model-builder) in [Visual Studio](https://visualstudio.microsoft.com/) 2022.
-This [ML.NET blog](https://devblogs.microsoft.com/dotnet/ml-net-june-updates/#new-and-improved-automl) describes the improvement brought by FLAML.
+FLAML has a .NET implementation in [ML.NET](http://dot.net/ml), an open-source, cross-platform machine learning framework for .NET.
+In ML.NET, you can use FLAML via low-code solutions like [Model Builder](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet/model-builder) Visual Studio extension and the cross-platform [ML.NET CLI](https://docs.microsoft.com/dotnet/machine-learning/automate-training-with-cli).
+Alternatively, you can use the [ML.NET AutoML API](https://www.nuget.org/packages/Microsoft.ML.AutoML/#versions-body-tab) for a code-first experience.

 ## Installation

+### Python

 FLAML requires **Python version >= 3.7**.
 It can be installed from pip: